Lluisbo123/Copia-ur_rtde/debian/how_to_setup.md

 go to the root of the git repository and run:
 `./debian/ur_rtde_build.sh -c deb-upload`
-This script will take you trough the whole procedure of uploading the package the -c option is for configuring the changelog before doing a upload.
+This script will take you through the whole procedure of uploading the package the -c option is for configuring the changelog before doing a upload.

 To test if the .deb files will build run